awsdocs/amazon-kendra-developer-guide/doc_source/API_StartDataSourceSyncJob.md

 # StartDataSourceSyncJob<a name="API_StartDataSourceSyncJob"></a>

-Starts a synchronization job for a data source\.
+Starts a synchronization job for a data source connector\.
 If a synchronization job is already in progress, Amazon Kendra returns a `ResourceInUseException` exception\.

 ## Request Syntax<a name="API_StartDataSourceSyncJob_RequestSyntax"></a>